tybill/intro_to_machine_learning/README.md

 <h2>Environment Setup</h2>

-We will use tensorflow in this workshop.
-An instruction on how to setting up the environment could be fond here <a href = "http://caisplusplus.usc.edu/blog/curriculum/environment_setup"> here </a>
+An instruction on how to setting up the environment could be fond here <a href = "http://caisplusplus.usc.edu/blog/curriculum/environment_setup"> here </a>.
+Please note that you only have to install tensorflow, numpy and matplotlib for this workshop.
+Therefore, after completing step 7 in the instruction, simply skip step 8.
+In step 10, you do not need to run these two commands: <code class="language-bash">pip install pandas</code> and <code class="language-bash">pip install keras</code>.
+Pandas and Keras are also two very popular packages in machine learning.
+However, we will not cover these two libraries in this workshop.